-The OSU-Oklahoma City division head or designee determines the application of the extrainstitutional learning credit towards the OSU-Oklahoma City degree.
-Extrainstitutional learning credit is not considered residence credit and thus will not satisfy the "Residence Requirement" for graduation purposes (See Residence Requirements at OSU-Oklahoma City on the OSU-Oklahoma City Campus).
+The OSU-OKC division head or designee determines the application of the extrainstitutional learning credit towards the OSU-OKC degree.
+Extrainstitutional learning credit is not considered residence credit and thus will not satisfy the "Residence Requirement" for graduation purposes (See Residence Credit).

-Assessment
+Assessment of Credit

-Proficiency is expected to be comparable to that of a student who takes the subject in residence at OSU-Oklahoma City.
-To successfully complete a course by extrainstitutional learning, a student must demonstrate proficiency through a 1) OSU-Oklahoma City departmental examination, 2) state or national examination, 3) validation of experiential learning or 4) documentation of experiential learning.
+Proficiency is expected to be comparable to that of a student who takes the subject in residence at OSU-OKC.
+To successfully complete a course by extrainstitutional learning, a student must demonstrate proficiency through:

+- 1. OSU-OKC departmental examination,

+- 2. State or national examination,

+- 3. Validation of experiential learning, or

+- 4. Documentation of experiential learning.